alexbosworth/run-lnd/LIQUIDITY.md

 - Serve as a routing peer for nodes that send out more than they receive
 - Circular rebalance poor inbound liquidity to good inbound liquidity

-High quality inbound liquidity is the scarce resource of Lightning.
-For routing nodes, it is the main asset that is being translated into routing fees.
+High quality inbound liquidity is a scarce resource of Lightning.
+For routing nodes, it is an asset that is being translated into routing fees.
 For merchants, it is required to receive payments.